 - Acquired sizing technology company Fit Analytics to power solutions for retailers and brands

-Additionally, Snapchat partnered with Samsung to feature its popular Snapchat Lenses in Samsung’s native camera application on select new smartphones.
+Additionally, Snap partnered with Samsung to feature its popular Snapchat Lenses in Samsung’s native camera application on select new smartphones.

 #3.
 Augmented Reality